Updated August 30, 2020

-As of September 19, 2007, Arizona has new penalties for a first time DUI conviction.
-Under the new law, the penalties vary based on the blood alcohol level of the person.
+On September 19, 2007, Arizona changed the penalties for a first time DUI conviction.
+Under the change, the penalties vary based on the blood alcohol level of the person.
 Here are some of the changes the legislature has made for a person convicted of a first offense DUI with a blood alcohol concentration of above a .08 and below a .150.

 If the person is not suspended by MVD (usually because they prevailed at an MVD hearing or the officer failed to notify the MVD of the test results) and is then convicted of a DUI charge, they will receive a ninety (90) day suspension as a result of the conviction.

 The second way that a person’s privilege to drive will be effected is that a DUI conviction will put eight (8) point on their driver’s license.
 Eight points means that a person must attend Traffic Survival School.
 Moreover, any additional points could trigger an additional suspension.

 The third, and potentially the most harmful, MVD consequence from a DUI conviction is the mandatory ignition interlock device.
 The new law requires that everyone who is convicted of DUI must place an interlock device in any automobile they drive.
 The new law requires that a first time DUI offender drive with this interlock device for a minimum period of twelve (12) months.